 If John sends an email to Tom, Office 365 will internally route it to the new mailbox instead of the on-premises mailbox that Tom still uses.
-The email will not get lost, since the email is stored in a mailbox that eventually Tom will get, but Tom will not have access to the email until the migration is completed.
+The email will not get lost since the email is stored in a mailbox that eventually Tom will get, but Tom will not have access to the email until the migration is completed.

 How do we fix this?

 The default mail routing can be manipulated by a mechanism called Criteria-Based Routing (CBR).
 Instead of dropping the mail in the mailbox on Office 365, we can intercept the message and transfer it to the on-premises mail system, to be handled there.
-The interception is based on criteria similiar to the membership of a specific Distribution List.
+The interception is based on criteria similar to the membership of a specific Distribution List.

 This is best explained by using the same example scenario: